Course Offerings and Requirements

 This course introduces the approaches companies can use to obtain and deploy funds.
 Topics include financial forecasting, operating and financial leverage, time value of money, working capital management, capital budgeting and long-term financing.
-Prerequisite: BSP 311 or BSP 325
+Prerequisite: BSP 325

 BSP 328 - Managing a Not-for-Profit Organization

 An examination of the elements, knowledge, and skills needed to create and manage a successful not-for-profit organization (NPO), including mission and programming; people resources and leadership - boards, staff, volunteers, and clients; financial management; marketing and community relations; and fundraising.
 Students will design their own virtual NPO over the course of the semester.
 Open to all students, no prerequisite.
 Especially recommended for students embarking upon a summer internship with an NPO.
 Offered Spring Term.

 BSP 329 - Personal Financial Management

 This course provides an introduction to concepts that will help you address the key financial decisions you will face throughout your life to meet your personal financial goals.
 The course covers creating a financial plan, saving and investing, buying a car or house, insurance, sources and uses of credit, and other topics.
 This course is open to all students.